PhD in International Relations and Governance Studies Announcement

 The Department follows a four-stage selection process overseen by its Graduate Admissions Committee.

-Stage one involves screening of received applications for completeness, accuracy, and authenticity.
-Screening is done to ensure that the applicant has met the minimum eligibility criteria for applying and that an application is complete in all respects.
+Stage one involves screening received applications for completeness, accuracy, and authenticity.
+Screening ensures that the applicant has met the minimum eligibility criteria for applying and that an application is complete in all respects.
 Applications that are found to be incomplete are rejected at this stage.

 Stage two consists of a written exam.
 Those applicants whose applications pass the first stage are invited to take a written exam.
-Candidates shortlisted at this stage will be invited to continue to the next stage of the process.
+Candidates shortlisted at this stage will be asked to continue to the next stage.

 Stage three consists of an interview of candidates shortlisted based on the written exam.

 Stage four involves the creation of a merit list based on the following criteria: quality of the candidate’s Statement of Purpose (10%), Research Proposal (20%), performance in the written exam (40%), and interview (30%).
-The selection process also involves careful examination of whether the department can provide suitable supervision to the candidate.
+The selection process also involves carefully examining whether the department can provide suitable supervision to the candidate.
 Candidates selected on this basis are sent offer letters.

 Key dates

-• Selected candidates to communicate acceptance of offer and pay fees by: 5th August 2024
+- Selected candidates to communicate acceptance of the offer and pay fees by 5th August 2025

 Contact for queries: